IT3049C-Students/3-rock-paper-scissors-kooncewc/README.md

 ## Checklist:
 - [x] update the assignment checks above to the correct link. - Done Automatically
 - [ ] All tests are passing
-- [ ] filled out the self-evaluation.
+- [x] filled out the self-evaluation.
-- [ ] filled out the self-reflection.
+- [x] filled out the self-reflection.

 ## Self-Evaluation:
-how many points out of 20 does your team deserve on this assignment.
-Revise the assignment grading guideline and assignment rubrics for guidance.
+Based on the Rubric I think 16/20.
+I received some error with my tests, but overall the logic is solid and the code is very close to fully functioning

 ## Team Reflection:
-- Where did you encounter struggles today, and what did you do to deal with it?
+My biggest issue was with handling the controllers and some ofthe game logic, It was hard to check how my work was functioning before I completed the project without running the npm test.

 ### How long it took us to finish this?
+8 Hours